-Alison enjoys working in graphite, pen and ink, colored ink, colored pencil and watercolor.
-Her subjects are mainly abstracts, botanicals and cartography.
+I enjoy working in graphite (that’s pencil), pen and ink, markers, colored ink, colored pencil and dabbling in watercolor.

-Alison is currently exploring the early Lascaux cave paintings (through books).
-She is particularily interested in the limited natural color palettes.
+I am currently exploring the early Lascaux cave paintings (through books).
+I am particularily interested in the limited natural color palettes.

-Her focus is on the four main types of herbs which are:
+My focus is on the four main types of herbs which are:

 Art Challenges and Community

-Alison believes that when people get together for art, magical things can happen.
+I believe that when people get together for art, magical things can happen.

-Alison has pioneered the art challenge AHAtober Inktober for Self-care.
+I have pioneered the art challenge AHAtober Inktober for Self-care.

 Here is a taster of the information we love to share with you.
 If it sounds like something you are interested in then please feel free to explore further.